 The Japan Committee for IIASA

 Japan established the Japan Committee for IIASA at the same time that the IIASA was founded in 1972.
 The Japan Committee of IIASA was organised by persons with academic standing, and has cooperated with IIASA for its operation and development.
-Currently, Professor Yoichi Kaya, President at the Research Institute of Innovative Technology for the Earth, is the Chair of the Japan Committee for IIASA.
-Dr. Kazuhiko Takemoto, who is Director, United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS), serves as a Council Member of IIASA representing Japan.
-The Japan Committee for IIASA is made up of a total of 10 committee members.
+Currently, Professor Kazuhiko TAKEUCHI, President, Institute for Global Environmental Strategies/ Project Professor, Institute for Future Initiatives (IFI), The University of Tokyo, is the Chair of the Japan Committee for IIASA.
+Dr. Kazuhiko Takemoto, who is President, the Overseas Environmental Cooperation Center (OECC)/ Project Professor, Institute for Future Initiatives (IFI), The University of Tokyo, serves as a Council Member of IIASA representing Japan.
+The Japan Committee for IIASA is made up of a total of 8 committee members.

 |Committee Members||Dr. Hajime AKIMOTO||Visiting Scientist, Center for Global Environmental Research, National Institute for Environmental Studies (NIES)|